CCI-Tools/cate/docs/source/about.rst

 Cate comprises four major software interfaces:

-1. **Cate Software-as-a-Service** (SaaS) It gives users access to Cate and computational resources without a burden of installation and configuration.
-In future, it is the recommended way to use Cate for most users.
+1. **Cate Software-as-a-Service** (SaaS) provides to users access to the Cate software without any installation and configuration.
+Cate SaaS also provides some computational resources free of charge, however service capacities might be throttled depending on the number of concurrent users logged into the system.
+In the future, this will be the recommended way to use Cate for most users.

 .. warning::
-   Cate SaaS is still experimental.
+   The Cate SaaS is still in development.
 A demo can be accessed at: https://cate-webui.192.171.139.57.xip.io/.
-   Currently, users need to apply for an access.
+   Currently, users will need to apply for access.

 2. **Cate Desktop** is a cross-platform desktop application for users who wish to use Cate predominantly with their